Best Selling Crafts vs. Most Profitable Crafts

 Instead, I'm using this survey as a jumping off point for examining profitability.
 There are some key takeaways we can learn from this information that will help you develop a business based around a profitable product.

-The Important distinction Between Gross Income vs. Net Income
+The Important Distinction Between Gross Income vs. Net Income

 Comparing the gross sales and net income figures is important because, not only do you want to sell your crafts, you want to sell them at a good profit that leaves money in your bank account.